Approved Apple Patents Leak Wraparound Glass iPhone 8 Design

 This particular patent has been the inspiration for the wraparound glass renders for the iPhone 8 and it looks amazing.
 The rendered iPhone 8 design featuring the said wraparound glass display eliminates the bezel and the home button, making the home button and Touch ID incorporated virtually into the screen itself.

 Since the patent has been filed in 2015, and we didn’t see this design break ground last 2016, there’s a huge possibility the 2017 iPhone 8 could be it.
-But then again, we know Apple won’t release a sub par device so if the design and mechanics of a wraparound glass display still needs refining, there could be a chance we could see this display in 2018, 2019, or even 2020.
+But then again, we know Apple won’t release a sub-par device so if the design and mechanics of a wraparound glass display still needs refining, there could be a chance we could see this display in 2018, 2019, or even 2020.

-While unconfirmed, Inquisitrpreviously reported that many expect a September 2017 release date for the Apple iPhone 8.
+While unconfirmed, Inquisitr previously reported that many expect a September 2017 release date for the Apple iPhone 8.